feklee/rotogamesq/README.md

 ROTOGAMEsq is a variant of [Roto Game][1] with squared tiles: The [author][6] has moved, and in his new home there now are squared bathroom tiles. ;-)

 ROTOGAMEsq has been written from scratch for the [JS13KGames][2] challenge.
+It is based on ECMAScript 5 and HTML5.

+Hiscores are kept in the browser's local storage.

 Installation